“DOG BITE” (Hasri v. Tinsley)

 POLICE MISCONDUCT – $1,070,000 (Greer vs. City of Hayward)

 James Greer was pulled over by a Hayward police officer on the evening of May 23, 2014 for suspicion of driving under the influence.
 He was dead an hour later, after a scuffle with several Hayward Police Department (“HPD”) officers, and one officer from the Bay Area Rapid Transit District (“BART”).
 A BART Officer recorded the encounter on his BART-issued body camera (“bodycam”).
 Greer’s son, the Plaintiff, brought this action against the City of Hayward, BART, and the officers alleging 42 U.S.C. § 1983 claims for violation of the Fourth and Fourteenth amendments to the Constitution of the United States and for wrongful death under state law.
 Case was settled with both police agencies.

 We successfully represented two of the victims in the notorious “Dirty DUI” cases from Contra Costa County.
 Undergoing bitter divorces, their wives hired Christopher Butler, a former police officer, to set up our clients for driving under the influence.
 They would use the convictions to gain an advantage in pending divorce proceedings.
 Mr. Butler would set up meetings in bars between models and our clients.
 The models would encourage the men to drink to excessively.
 After dinking, the men were asked to follow them in their car.
 In the meantime, Mr. Butler would pre-position law enforcement colleagues and have the women drive by.
 The men would get pulled over and arrested.
-Confidential large sums were paid by the police agencies and their wives.
+Confidential large six-figure settlement were paid by the police agencies and their wives.